devopsdays/devopsdays-web/content/events/2019-toronto/location.md

 Toronto is a world class city with a multitude of accomodation options in the downtown core.
 All are an easy Uber or Lyft ride to the venue.

+We've arranged a room block at <a href="https://www.thebroadviewhotel.ca" target="_blank">The Broadview Hotel</a>.

+Online reservations

+1. Visit <a href="https://www.thebroadviewhotel.ca" target="_blank">www.thebroadviewhotel.ca</a>
+1. Click on “book a room.”
+1. Click on “add code”
+1. Corporate code: 30086
+1. Choose your stay dates and your rate will show

+Telephone reservations

+1. Toll-free number - (844) 362-8439
+1. Mention that is for an upcoming group reservation and the code is: 30086
+1. The agent will be able to provide you with a discounted rate.

+Last day to reserve rooms is __April 28, 2019__.

 ### Tourism

 Come to Toronto for DevOpsDays, but check Tourism Toronto for more information on tourist packages and hotels.
 Sometimes a package deal can make travel less expensive and more fun.
 What is your interest: opera, ballet, live theatre, art gallery, museums, shopping, music, sports?